 - 3.1 We carefully consider, and review annually, the training needs of our staff to ensure that suitable staff are trained and experienced to carry out first aid duties in our school.
-In particular, we consider the following skills and experiences:- - · Reliability, communication and disposition, - Aptitude and ability to absorb new knowledge and learn new skills, - Ability to cope with stressful and physically demanding emergency procedures, - Normal duties are such that they may be left to go immediately and rapidly to an emergency, and - Need to maintain normal operations with minimum disruption to teaching and learning. - 3.2 First aiders in our school have all undertaken appropriate training.
+In particular, we consider the following skills and experiences: - Reliability, communication and disposition, - Aptitude and ability to absorb new knowledge and learn new skills, - Ability to cope with stressful and physically demanding emergency procedures, - Normal duties are such that they may be left to go immediately and rapidly to an emergency - The need to maintain normal operations with minimum disruption to teaching and learning. - 3.2 First aiders in our school have all undertaken appropriate training.
 They have a qualification in either:

-First Aid at work (FAW, 3 days or 18 hours) or Emergency First Aid at work (EFAW, 1 day or 4-6 hours) or In relation to the FAW/EFAW/EPFA training courses, providers will follow the current quidelines issued by Resuscitation Council (UK) October 2015.
+First Aid at work (FAW, 3 days or 18 hours) or Emergency First Aid at work (EFAW, 1 day or 4-6 hours) or Paediatric First Aid (PFA, 2 day face to face or blended) or Emergency Paediatric First Aid (EPFA, 1 day or 4-6 hours).